HighwayChile/Final_Assignment_CS260/Design/Design.md

 # General

-* NOTE - I am considering doing something else now that I saw the note: "yes, this can be a game that needs a graph to represent a map!"
-I think I am going to say that each vertex represents a room, and each edge is a pathway to/from that room.

-Pathfinding algorithm? - it's an idea!

 * This was from when I was thinking I might use openGL (never have used it before, and changed my mind about it)